-- In October, a meeting of finance campaigners in the Netherlands takes place.
+- In October, a meeting of finance campaigners takes place in Bakkum, the Netherlands.
 The Focus on Finance project is remodelled as an NGO network with an advocacy mission.
 FoF hires a full time coordinator to oversee development of this network.
 The Bakkum meeting is considered the formal birth of the network that later will become BankTrack.

 - In June, ten major banks launch the Equator Principles.
 FoF members active before and during launch, become prime target of work.

 - In January, release of the Collevecchio Declaration at the World Economic Forum in Davos.
 Some Collevecchio signatory organisations engage with private banks on draft principles for project finance.

 - Meeting of NGO campaigners in the Italian village of Collevecchio to draft the first civil society statement on the role of financial sector and sustainability.
 Over 100 civil society organisations sign up.

 - Private banks increasingly begin to feel the pressure of civil society.
 NGOs start highly visible campaigns on projects co-financed by private banks, such as the OCP pipeline in Ecuador, the Chad Cameroon oil pipeline, the Camisea gas project in Peru and the financing of oil palm plantations in Indonesia and Malaysia.

 - The Quantum Leap project conducts training in three continents.

 - Start of the Quantum Leap project, a project of Friends of the Earth and the National Wildlife Federation in the US.
 The aim of the project is to train campaigners to become financially literate and are able to influence the private financial sector.
 The project's newsletter 'The Bull and the Bear' informs the financial sector on civil society concerns.